ic1400/tinkercad-demo/README.md

 ## Instructions

 1. Connect the components as shown in the circuit diagram.
-2. Open the `Blinker` code in the Arduino IDE.
-The code is located in the `src` directory.
+2. Copy the `src/blinker.cpp` code into the Tinkercad Arduino IDE.
-3. Upload the code to the Arduino Uno.
+3. Upload the code to the Arduino Uno and click on `Start Simulation`.
 4. Press the `pushbutton` to toggle between the `steady on` and `blinking` modes.
 5. Observe the LED to see the mode change.